-Figure 2: A healthy and productive floodplain in Guttrum State Forest during natural flooding in 2016 - one of only four natural floods that have occurred since 1996.
+Figure 2: A healthy and productive floodplain in Guttrum State Forest during natural flooding in 2016.
 There is no easy way to deliver environmental water into the Guttrum or Benwell State Forests and natural floods are becoming less frequent.
 The project will enable more frequent watering events in these forests, increasing floodplain productivity and diversity and boosting the chances of successful bird breeding cycles.

 (Source: North Central Catchment Management Authority)